kubevirt/common-templates/templates/VALIDATION.md

 ### JSONPaths

 For every jsonpath mentioned in this document, unless specified otherwise, the root is the objects: element of the template.
-Unless otherwise specified, the value to be used as jsonpath must be prefixed with the "jsonpath::" literal.
+Unless otherwise specified, the value to be used as jsonpath must be prefixed with the `jsonpath::` literal.
 Otherwise, the value will be interpreted as string literal.
+Please note: this rule is universal.
+Fields that *require* a JSONPath -not a string literal- like the "Path" key, still *must* have the `jsonpath::` prefix.

 good:
 ```